prakhar-singh09/voicebot/README.md

 - The frontend currently targets `http://localhost:8001` for API requests.
 - `infra/livekit.yaml`, `infra/nginx.conf`, and the service Dockerfiles are placeholders for the deployment layer.
 - Empty Python modules under `api/` and `bot/` are reserved for future separation of concerns.

-## License

-No license has been added yet.
-Add a license before publishing the repository for reuse.